kube-compose/kube-compose/README.md

 4. Stop environmnent

 ## Waiting for startup and startup order
-When performing system testing in CI, waiting until an application and any stubs/dependencies are ready is common task. `kube-compose` supports ordered startup and can readiness waiting through [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v2/#depends_on) with `condition: service_healthy` and healthchecks.
+When performing system testing in CI, waiting until an application and any stubs/dependencies are ready is common task. `kube-compose` supports ordered startup and readiness waiting through [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v2/#depends_on) with `condition: service_healthy` and healthchecks.
 This approach is powerful, because it does not require writing complicated startup scripts.
 NOTE: version 3 docker compose files do not support `depends_on` conditions anymore (see https://docs.docker.com/compose/startup-order/).

 For example, if `docker-compose.yml` is...
 ```yaml